BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 These three concepts forms the basis of software engineering in all programming paradigms if supported.

 Similar to the math, any type in a software program abstracts and encapsulates the structure and behavior of a concept.
-For example, integer data type abstracts the integer numbers in number theory limited by a lower bound and an upper bound.
+For example, integer data type abstracts the integer numbers in number theory limited by lower and upper bounds.
 A function is also an abstraction.
 The abstraction, in summary, encapsulates (i.e. hides) some data and/or procedures and defines an interface which represents the encapsulated data and procedures.
 For example, the `emplace_back` function of `std::vector`.